 One of the most popular non-12-step programs is SMART Recovery.
 While many understand the need for an abstinence-based program, not everyone prefers the spiritual approach taken by 12-step programs such as AA.
 SMART Recovery prefers a more scientific approach, rooted less in tradition and more subject to change as new scientific research on addiction is conducted.
 Rather than the 12-step approach, they focus on four basic goals.
 The first is to build motivation.
 Second, SMART Recovery members learn to deal with their cravings to use.
 Third, they focus on maintenance of behaviors, feelings and thoughts.
 Finally, they try to live by the principle of balance.
 By utilizing methods rooted in behavior and cognition, their overall goal is the development of responsibility and self-control.

 Not everyone who prefers non-12-step programs is looking for a secular support group.
 Celebrate Recovery caters to addicts and alcoholics who seek a solution based in Christian principles.
 They actually do utilize a 12-step system, but they focus less on the steps themselves and more on the scriptural principles they believe to support them.
 They further distinguish themselves from groups such as AA by broadening their focus to include all unhealthy behaviors, rather than any particular addiction.
-Christians who recognize their substance abuse as a symptom of greater internal struggles may enjoy what Celebrate Recovery has to offer.
+Christians who recognize their substance abuse as a symptom of greater internal struggles and seek a faith-based approach to mental health treatment may enjoy what Celebrate Recovery has to offer.

 Other Non-12-Step Programs